yilihsu/yilihsu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently in the second year of my Ph.D. from the [Department of Computer Science](https://dcs-en.site.nthu.edu.tw/index.php){:target="\_blank"} at National Tsin Hua University, supervised by [Prof. Lun-Wei Ku](https://www.iis.sinica.edu.tw/pages/lwku/index_en.html) and [Prof. Wei-Kuan Shih](https://dblp.org/pid/16/5006.html).
+I am currently in the second year of my Ph.D. from the Department of Computer Science at National Tsing Hua University, supervised by [Prof. Lun-Wei Ku](https://homepage.iis.sinica.edu.tw/pages/lwku/index_en.html) and [Prof. Wei-Kuan Shih](https://dblp.org/pid/16/5006.html).
 My research interests generally lie in Natural Language Processing, Explanation generation, and Fake News Debunking.

-My current research revolves around generating fake news explanations, showing that counterfactual explanations are more effective than warning tags and summarization-based explanations.
-Additionally, I have been working on proposing a new method incorporating semantic graphs to better capture the context across the line and Elaboration Likelihood Model to customize explanations for each individual.
+I am also a visiting student intern at the iSchool, University of Washington, where I am advised by [Prof. Lucy Lu Wang](https://llwang.net/).

+My current research revolves around hierarchical multi-document summarization on scientific papers and fake news explanations generation.
 Before my current study, I got a bachelor's degree in Computer Science at National Tsing Hus University and did graduate research with [Prof. Yuan-Hao Chang](https://www.iis.sinica.edu.tw/~johnson/) on optimization of non-volatile memory storage architecture.